 - Centrelink Health Care Card (HCC)

 - Department of Veterans Affairs (DVA) Pension Concession Card

-Home are school eligibility
+Home area school (School Intake Area) eligibility

 Care and Protection Order eligibility